coala/documentation/Users/Moban.rst

 file and configuration file in any location: zip, git, pypi package, s3, etc.
 It is used in coala project to keep documentation consistent across the documentations of individual libraries in the same organisation.
-You can find more documentation on `Moban Documentation <https://moban.readthedocs.io/en/latest/>`_.
+You can find more detailed documentation on `Moban Documentation <https://moban.readthedocs.io/en/latest/>`_.

 Install ``moban``: